trishabkk21/Packages-/README.md

 This is a working copy of my repo

+It is simply a demonstration for SDE class!

 Build with `.\gradlew build`

 The Jar, when run, produces an Excel file that lists the basic information of every NBA Team